A man maintaining a hot tub by adding a chemicals tablet for effective sanitization

 5. Monitor the water quality and take prompt action if any issues arise.

-Q: Does shock treatment kill hot tub folliculitis?
-A: Shocking a hot tub with an appropriate sanitizer, such as chlorine or bromine, can help kill bacteria, including those that cause hot tub folliculitis.
+Does shock treatment kill hot tub folliculitis?
+Shocking a hot tub with an appropriate sanitizer, such as chlorine or bromine, can help kill bacteria, including those that cause hot tub folliculitis.
 However, following proper shock treatment procedures and maintaining proper water balance and filtration is essential for effective results.

 • Red, itchy skin